2009 Landslide Victory

 The first DPJ Prime Minister “Yukio Hatoyama” is generally remembered as one of the worst PMs in post-war Japanese history.

 The relocation plan was solidified in 2006, but the DPJ led by Hatoyama vowed to relocate the base outside of Okinawa gathering absolute wide support in 2009 election.
-Of course, this was one of the main policies within the aforementioned Manifesto.
+Needless to say, this was one of the main policies within the aforementioned Manifesto.

 There was just one problem though – neither Hatoyama nor the DPJ had any concrete ideas to achieve this goal.